NordVPN Review Summary

 In previous NordVPN reviews I found the support to be quite poor (email tickets with delayed responses).
-Fortunately, they have brought back chat support and the representatives are fairly helpful.
+Fortunately, they now have full chat support and the representatives are very helpful.

 I initiated a few different chats to bring up various issues.
-It didn’t take long to connect with a representative (generally a few minutes) and the support team was helpful in answering my questions.
+It didn’t take long to connect with a representative (under a minute) and the support team was helpful in answering all my questions.